-It’s hard to imagine, but this tofu and vegan version of a chocolate mousse offers the same satisfaction as its richer, less healthy sibling.
+It’s hard to imagine, but this vegan version of chocolate mousse offers the same satisfaction as its richer, less healthy sibling.
 Contributed by my colleague Dr. Lynn Blair, it has all of the same creaminess, the satiny, melt-in-your-mouth pleasure, and the full, no-holds-barred taste you expect from a dense and rich chocolate mousse.
 And if that’s not enough, just add plenty of great health benefits.
 Soy contains isoflavones, which help preserve bone density, lower your risk of certain cancers, and may alleviate menopausal symptoms.
 Dark chocolate has catechins, which are neuroprotective, and theobromine, which improves blood flow and lowers blood pressure.

 ¼ cup unsweetened cocoa powder